rabbitmq/rabbitmq-server/deps/rabbitmq_management/.github/ISSUE_TEMPLATE.md

 ## Please Help Maintainers and Contributors Help You

-In order for the RabbitMQ team to investigate your issue, the following *must* be provided:
+In order for the RabbitMQ team to investigate your issue, please provide **as much as possible** of the following details:

 * RabbitMQ version
 * Erlang version